Warriors (novel series): Physical media

 In the Chinese translation of the series, "3-D trading cards" are packaged in each book.
 The 3-D effect is produced using stereoscopic lenticular printing.
-These cards feature pictures of the cats on the center of the book cover and their Chinese and English names, and biographical information on the back.
-In 2019, when the official Warriors Hub app was released, several pieces of official, licensed merchandise were released as well.
-This included Clan-themed posters, pins, bracelets, bookmarks, stationery, figurines, necklaces, bags, and shirts.
-Small plush heads and full-sized plush toys of various characters have also been produced, as well as small figurines.
+These cards feature pictures of various characters, their Chinese and English names, and biographical information.
+In 2019, when the official Warrior Cats Hub app was released, several pieces of official, licensed merchandise were released as well.
+This included posters, pins, bracelets, bookmarks, stationery, figurines, necklaces, bags, and shirts, among other things.
+Small plush heads and full-sized plush toys of various characters have also been produced.

 Mobile application

 On 30 June 2011, an official iOS application and Android application was released on the iTunes App Store and Google Play Store.
-It contained information about the books in the series, profiles of the Clans and major characters (including app-exclusive information), an interactive timeline and maps, two application-exclusive short stories, a trivia game, and a list of all the Warriors books that had been released at that point.
+It contained a multitude of information about the books, characters, and settings, as well as two exclusive short stories, a trivia game, and a list of all the Warriors books that had been released at that point.
 The app was eventually removed from the App Store.
 In 2019, an updated Warriors app was released, called Warrior Cats Hub.
-Through this app, one can access blogs and analysis written by the editors of the series, shop for merchandise, browse fanart, and vote in polls, some of which affect the plot of the Warriors series.
+Through this app, one can access blogs and analyses written by the editors of the series, play games, shop for merchandise and books, browse fanart, participate in art challenges, and vote in polls, some of which affect the plot of the Warriors series.

+Games

+An official Warriors roleplay Roblox game was released to the public on 7 May 2021 under the pillar of Coolabi Group's digital business, called Warrior Cats: Ultimate Edition.
+It has since become one of the highest-ranking branded games on the platform, and number two on the list of Top 10 Roblox Brand Games in July 2023, having been played more than 430 million times.